By Megan Waterfield

 - Meditators adopt a “Relaxation Response” as opposed to fight-or-flight

 And this is just scratching the surface.
-Keep reading to discover more reasons to start meditating.
+Keep reading to discover 7 reasons you need to start meditating.

 Meditation has been shown to increase sleep time and improve sleep quality, therefore reducing insomnia symptoms.
 When you meditate, you’re entering a deep relaxation stage which can reduce measures of arousal in the brain.
 Lower brain activity = no more late-night “mind racing” = a darn good night of sleep.